Ichiro Suzuki: 2013–2014

 On June 25, 2013, Suzuki hit a walk-off home run against Rangers pitcher Tanner Scheppers with two outs in the bottom of the ninth inning.
 Earlier in the game, three of his teammates had led off the fourth, fifth, and sixth innings with home runs, so all of the Yankees' runs in the game were provided by solo home runs.

-On August 21, 2013, Suzuki collected his 4,000th professional career hit with a single off Toronto Blue Jays pitcher R. A. Dickey, becoming the seventh player in professional baseball history known to have reached the mark after Pete Rose, Ty Cobb, Julio Franco, Hank Aaron, Jigger Statz, and Stan Musial.
+On August 21, Suzuki collected his 4,000th professional career hit with a single off Toronto Blue Jays pitcher R. A. Dickey, becoming the seventh player in professional baseball history known to have reached the mark after Pete Rose, Ty Cobb, Julio Franco, Hank Aaron, Jigger Statz, and Stan Musial.

-2014

-On July 10, 2014, Suzuki collected his 2,800th MLB hit off of Cleveland Indians pitcher Scott Atchison in the top of the eighth inning at Progressive Field.
-On August 9, 2014, Suzuki hit a single in a game against the Astros to pass George Sisler on the all-time hit list with his 2,811th hit.
-Suzuki had previously broken Sisler's single season hit record in the 2004 season.
+On July 10, Suzuki collected his 2,800th MLB hit off of Cleveland pitcher Scott Atchison in the top of the eighth inning at Progressive Field.
+On August 9, Suzuki hit a single in a game against Houston to pass George Sisler on the all-time hit list with his 2,811th hit.
+The Yankees finished third in the AL East in Suzuki's two full seasons with the team, and he did not return to the MLB playoffs.

 Miami Marlins (2015–2017)

 2015

 On January 23, 2015, Suzuki agreed to a one-year, $2 million contract with the Miami Marlins.
-The Marlins originally planned for him to be their fourth outfielder, but he finished the season with 439 plate appearances due to team injuries—primarily Giancarlo Stanton, who suffered a season-ending injury on June 26.
+The Marlins originally planned for him to be their fourth outfielder, but he finished the season with 439 plate appearances due to injuries—primarily Giancarlo Stanton, who suffered a season-ending injury on June 26.
 On April 25, Suzuki scored his 1,310th major league run, which, combined with the 658 runs he scored in Japan, surpassed the record for runs scored by a Japanese player set by Sadaharu Oh.
-On June 18, he was batting .294 after playing in 64 of the Marlins' 68 games, but his average fell to .229 by season's end.
+On June 18, Suzuki was batting .294 after playing in 64 of the Marlins' 68 games, but his average fell to .229 by season's end.
 On August 14 at Busch Stadium, Suzuki singled off St. Louis Cardinals starter John Lackey to earn his 4,192nd top-level hit, passing Ty Cobb.
-On July 29, Suzuki recorded his 2,900th major league hit, against Washington Nationals pitcher Doug Fister.
+On July 29, Suzuki recorded his 2,900th MLB hit, against Washington Nationals pitcher Doug Fister.
 On August 18, Suzuki had his first four-hit game since 2013.
 On August 31, against the Atlanta Braves, Suzuki scored his 2,000th professional run, combining his runs scored in MLB (1,342) and in Japan's NPB (658).
 On September 5, Suzuki recorded his 100th right field assist in the major leagues.
 In the season finale against the Philadelphia Phillies on October 4, he made his major league pitching debut, completing the final inning and allowing one run and two hits in a 7–2 loss.
 For the 2015 season, he batted .229/.282/.279 with 11 stolen bases.